·

 Hikes at Arches National Park

 • Hiking shoes/boots: This is perhaps the most important item on your list.
 Good, sturdy hiking boots are essential for a safe and comfortable trip.
-You’ll be doing lots of exploring, so having a pair of boots that can handle the terrain and provide support is key.
+You’ll be doing lots of exploring, so choose your hiking boots wisely!
 These Columbia ones are my FAVORITES!
 They are sturdy, have so many colors, and they’re affordable.

 • A jacket: Even in the summer, temperatures can cool down quickly at night.
 Bring a light jacket that can be easily stored in your backpack.